EnigmaDragons/ProjectNeon/patchnotes/latest.md

 ## Patch Notes - v1.0.1
 ----

+Feature
+- Offical Brazilian Release (it is now fully tested and ready to go!)

 Balance:
 - Rebalance: Lifesteal now works on shields
 - Rebalance: death touch is now unpreventable